Using a Frontend Framework

 For example, when we created the menu on the left side of our Bootstrap template, we used the so-called offcanvas component.
 This works great because on smaller screen sizes it automatically becomes a drawer that slides in from the left side.

-However, it appears this was not designed to house links to different
+However, it appears this was not designed to house links to different sections of the same page and we ran into a

-drawer to close after the user clicked one of the links.
-Bootstrap let’s
+problem when we wanted the drawer to close after the user clicked one of the links.
+Bootstrap let’s you add a data-bs-dismiss=offcanvas

-attribute on any element to close the drawer, but adding that attribute
+attribute on any element to close the drawer, but adding that

-prevented the links from working at all.
-Our solution involved a bit of
+attribute prevented the links from working at all.
+Our solution involved a bit of JavaScript that would have been very

-JavaScript that would have been very difficult for a beginner to write
+difficult for a beginner to write by themselves.

-Often, when you use a framework like Bootstrap, you get a “class soup”
+Often, when you use a framework like Bootstrap, you get a “class soup” on your elements.
+The pull quote on the page has

-Even if you know that the class p-2
+.
+Even if you know that the

-be as readable as just looking at the CSS itself.
+adds padding, it won’t be as readable as just looking at the CSS itself.
 The

-framework is an added layer of abstraction and that always comes with
+framework is an added layer of abstraction and that always comes with both advantages and disadvantages.

 Hot Page is designed to help you write your own style rules easily, directly with CSS.
 That runs contrary to the purpose of many of these frameworks, which are often used to avoid writing CSS at all.